Kyllingene/rssg/README.md

 ### Filters

 Filters take an input file, run a command (probably to change the file), and output a file.
-An example command might be `pandoc {full} -o {outfile}`.
+A command might look like `pandoc {full} -o {outfile}`.
 In this example, two substitutions are made: first, `{full}` gets replaced with the input files' full path; second, `{outfile}` gets replaced with the output file of the filter.
 After substitution, it might look something like this:
 `pandoc content/index.md -o temp/<hash>/index.html`.

 All filters require an output file.
 This gets substituted, then substituted for `{outfile}` in the command.
 The valid substitutions are as follows:
  - `{full}`: The full path to the input file.
  - `{dir}`: The parent directories of the input file.
  - `{name}`: The filename of the input file (minus extension).
  - `{ext}`: The extension of the input file.

 In the `rules.toml`, filters can be in a list at the top-level of the file.
-Here's an example that runs the file through `pandoc`, then outputs it to it's old location (with extension changed):
+Here's an example that runs the file through `pandoc`, then outputs it without changing it's path (but updating the extension):

 ```toml
 [[filters]]
 # The name of the filter, to use in rules